 Michael Irvin taught me the art of smiling in the face of adversity.
 The rougher it was, the louder he laughed.
 He was a football player.
 Frank Broyles taught me that the games were won in the fourth quarter.
 He was a football coach.

 I did things sometimes against the grain, and sometimes it rubbed people the wrong way.
-We introduced Phil Knight and Nike, and the league sued me for $300 million when I did it.
+We introduced Phil Knight and Nike, and the League sued me for $300 million when I did it.
 I had to turn around and sue the league back for $700 million at the time.
-We got that all worked out real quick, but I sure wanted Nike to being part of the NFL, and aren't we proud to have them.
+We got that all worked out real quick, but I sure wanted Nike to be part of the NFL.
+And aren't we proud to have them?